LeadConsult/AirBnB_clone/README.md

-description of the project
+# Description of the project

-description of the command interpreter:
+# Description of the command interpreter:

-->how to start it
+# How to start it

-->how to use it
+# How to use it

-->examples
+# Examples